 XI.
 Probation, Suspension, and Withdrawal of Registration

 A. An organization may be placed on probation, be temporarily interim suspended, be suspended for a specific period of time, or have its registration withdrawn for any of the following reasons:

 1. fails to maintain compliance with the initial requirements for registration;

 2. ceases to operate as an active organization;

 4. operates or engages in any activity in violation of policies, standards, or rules of MTSU, or federal or state laws;

 5. fails to submit any required reports; or

 6. organization and/or any individuals or entities affiliated with the organization, including but not limited to national organizations, housing corporations, or other entities acting in concert with or on behalf of a student organization, fails to satisfy any financial obligations to the University.

 B. An organization that is placed on probation may continue to hold meetings but may not sponsor any activity or program.
 An organization that is interim suspended or suspended may not engage in or sponsor any activity or program and may not hold meetings.
 Any organization that engages in operations in violation of this provision is subject to additional sanctions, up to and including withdrawal of registration.
 Where registration of an organization is withdrawn, it shall cease to exist as an organization.

-C. In the event an organization is placed on probation, interim suspended, or suspended, or registration is withdrawn pursuant to this section, the organization shall be afforded the opportunity for a hearing in the manner set forth in Policy 540 Student Disciplinary Rules.
+C. In the event an organization is placed on probation, interim suspended, or suspended, or registration is withdrawn pursuant to this section, the organization shall be afforded the opportunity for a hearing in the manner set forth in Policy 540 Student Conduct.